xames3/smart/docs/source/index.rst

     :file: ./assets/html/contributed.html

-I've worked on a diverse range of projects, from building performant machine learning models to crafting efficient numerical computing libraries.
+I've worked on a diverse range of projects, from building performant machine learning models to crafting numerical computing libraries.
 My projects reflect both technical depth and a passion for education.

 .. grid:: 2